-The reliable acquisition flow (the left side of the diagram) delivers a message reliably from a message source that does not implement transactions to an outbound operation of a connector that implements transactions.
+The reliable acquisition flow (the left side of the diagram) delivers a message reliably from a Mule event source that does not implement transactions to an outbound operation of a connector that implements transactions.
 The operation can be of any type of the transactional endpoints, such as VM or JMS.
 If the reliable acquisition flow cannot deliver the message, it ensures that the message isn’t lost.

 For socket-based connections like HTTP, this means returning an "unsuccessful request" response to the client so that the client can retry the request.

 For resource-based connections like File or FTP, it means not deleting the file, so that it can be reprocessed.

 The application logic flow (the right side of the diagram) delivers the message from the event source that uses a transactional connector to the business logic for the application.

 High-reliability applications must have zero tolerance for message loss.
 This means that both the underlying Mule and its individual connections need to be reliable.

 If your application uses a transactional connection such as JMS, VM, or DB, reliable messaging is ensured by the built-in support for transactions in the connector.
 This means, for example, that you can configure a transaction on a JMS listener that makes sure messages are removed only from the JMS server when the transaction is committed.
 Doing this ensures that if an error occurs while processing the message, it is still available for reprocessing.
 In other words, the transactional support in these connectors ensures that messages are delivered reliably from a source to an operation, or between processors within a flow.

 If you want to move messages between different connectors that support transactions, use XA transactions to ensure that both connectors' transactions are committed as one atomic unit.